gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 complain.

 I thought it would last forever.
-I thought we would be *together* forever, but suddenly one day my beloved sister was betrothed to---well.
+I thought we would be *together* forever, but suddenly one day my beloved sister was betrothed to—well.
 He was a good listener, or so Awbé said, and who am I to judge the heart of another?

 But to salt loss with insult, my mother announced that I was to be my sister's